A Weekend in Belgrade

 From our room on the top floor of the hotel, we could feel the buzz from the city below.
 A street musician played John Mayer’s Slow Dancing in a Burning Room on repeat, so many times I heard it in my sleep.

 We could not be bothered with a move and decided it was a minor problem.
 The front desk staff was super friendly.
 Especially Filip.
-Otherwise, the room was well appointed with a good workspace so we could work on travel plans and the blog.
+Otherwise, the room was well-appointed with a good workspace so we could work on travel plans and the blog.

 Day 1

 Di booked a hair appointment for later in the day.
-It was as if we had arrived in the world of plenty again and duly we took advantage of it.
+It was as if we had arrived in the world of plenty again, and we duly took advantage of it.

 Republic Square and the statue of Prince Michael.
 The Starting point of our Belgrade walking tour.